Eat like a coach fed you

-A way of eating that fuels training, fits your schedule, and ends the all-or-nothing cycle.
-Macros if you want them, plates if you don't.
+Eating that fuels your training, fits your schedule, and kills the all-or-nothing cycle.
+Macros if you want them.
+Plates if you don't.

 The fitness industry has spent decades telling women what to eat and how to feel about it.
 Diets, cleanses, detoxes, good foods, bad foods, cheat days, recovery days.
 Most of it is built to keep you reaching for the next thing.

 I coach the opposite.
 We build a way of eating that fits your life, your hunger, your culture, your schedule.
 Macros if they help.
 Plate structure if they don't.
-Honest conversations about food — not rules disguised as advice.
+Honest talk about food.
+Not rules dressed up as advice.

-The goal isn't to eat perfectly.
-It's to eat in a way you can repeat for the next 30 years.
+The goal isn't perfect eating.
+It's eating you can repeat for the next 30 years.

 Five anchors.
 No rules.

 Five pieces.
-Together they make a way of eating you can actually keep up.
+Put them together and you get a way of eating you can actually keep up.

 First, every meal

-0.8–1g per pound of goal weight.
-Protein anchors the plate, controls hunger, protects muscle, and drives results faster than any other lever.
+0.8 to 1g per pound of goal weight.
+Protein anchors the plate, controls hunger, protects muscle, and moves the needle faster than any other lever.

 Half the plate, most meals